soderlind/wp-loupe/readme.txt

 = Usage =

 * The search index is updated automatically when a post or page is created or updated.
-* If you need to add older posts or pages to the search index, go to `Settings > WP Loupe`, and click the "Reindex search index" button.
+* If you need to add older posts or pages to the search index, go to `Settings > WP Loupe`, and click the "Reindex" button.
 * Add custom post types to the search index by selecting the post type in the `Settings > WP Loupe` admin page, or by adding the post type to the `wp_loupe_post_types` filter (see below).

 = Searching =